defactor-com/documentation/docs/engage/front-end-ui/ecosystem.md

 ![Ecosystem Addresses Table](../../../static/img/front-end/engage/ecosystem-addresses.png)

-The **Ecosystem Addresses** table shows how tokens are allocated across different categories:
+The **Ecosystem Addresses** table displays token allocation details for each tracked wallet within the ecosystem, providing transparency into how tokens are distributed across different organizational functions.

+#### Ecosystem Address Details

-- **Address Label** – e.g., *Token Sales, Foundation, Team, Ecosystem & Partners, Staking Rewards, Governance*.
+- **Address Label** – Descriptive name for the wallet's purpose (e.g., Token Sales, Foundation, Team, Ecosystem & Partners, Staking Rewards, Governance)
+- **Wallet Address** – The blockchain address of the ecosystem wallet
-- **Allocated** – Total assigned tokens.
+- **Allocated** – Total tokens originally assigned to this address
-- **Balance** – Remaining tokens available in that wallet.
+- **Balance** – Current token balance remaining in the wallet
-- **% Liquid** – Percentage of tokens unlocked and usable.
+- **% Liquid** – Percentage of tokens that are unlocked and available for use

+> This table helps stakeholders understand token distribution patterns and track how allocated funds are being utilized across different ecosystem functions.

+#### Configuration

-Admins configure these wallets and allocations in **[Admin → Ecosystem Settings](/docs/engage/front-end-ui/admin-section/engage-frontend-admin-section-ecosystem-settings#)**.
+Admins configure these wallet addresses and their allocations through **[Admin → Ecosystem Settings](/docs/engage/front-end-ui/admin-section/engage-frontend-admin-section-ecosystem-settings#)**.